 For enquiries please contact Council's Strategic Planning team on 9911 6410.

-The City of Canada Bay has received a Planning Proposal to rezone land at 160 Burwood Road, Concord.
+Council has received a Planning Proposal to rezone land at 160 Burwood Road, Concord.

 On the 25th of October 2018, the Minister for Planning issued a Gateway Determination, permitting the Planning Proposal and Draft Development Control Plan – Part F2.1 to be placed on public exhibition.
 All relevant documentation will be on public exhibition from 11 December 2018 – 28th February 2019.